How to Get a Florida Real Estate License Without Losing Weeks

 What is the RE 11 form?

 The RE 11 is the Sales Associate Licensure Application that ties your license to a specific sponsoring broker.
 Your broker submits this form to DBPR on your behalf.
 You do not file it yourself.
-Once DBPR processes the RE 11 (typically 3 to 5 business days for electronic submissions), your license status changes to "Active" on MyFloridaLicense.com.
+Once DBPR processes the broker submission, your license status changes to "Active" on MyFloridaLicense.com.
 The RE 11 is also filed when you transfer from one broker to another.

 What is post-licensing education and when is it due?